Jeffrey J. Rose

 Department of Resources of Economic Development

-In February, Governor Maggie Hassan nominated Jeff Rose to serve as commissioner of the Department of Resources and Economic Development (DRED).
-He was unanimously confirmed by the Executive Council and sworn into office on April 1.
+In March 2014, Governor Maggie Hassan re-nominated Jeff Rose to serve as commissioner of the Department of Resources and Economic Development (DRED).
+He was unanimously confirmed by the Executive Council and sworn into office March 31.
 Jeff is responsible for the Division of Forests and Lands, the Division of Parks and Recreation, the Division of Travel and Tourism and the Division of Economic Development.

-Prior to serving the State of New Hampshire, Jeff spent nine years working for BAE Systems in Nashua, the state’s largest manufacturer.
-Most recently Jeff served as the director of public affairs for BAE Systems’ Electronic Systems (ES) Sector.
+Prior to being selected to serve the state in 2013, Jeff spent nine years working for BAE Systems in Nashua, the state’s largest manufacturer.
+Jeff served as the director of public affairs for BAE Systems’ Electronic Systems (ES) Sector.
 In this role, he was responsible for the strategic communications and external engagement for the company.
-Jeff represented the company on public policy issues and strategic relations and also served as a key contributor within Government Relations for over six years.
+Jeff represented the company on public policy issues and served as a key contributor within Government Relations.

 Jeff has extensive public sector experience having spent eight years working for various members of Congress, including Congressman Jeb Bradley, Senator Bob Smith, and Congressman John E. Sununu.
 With a particular focus on transportation, natural resources and economic development, Jeff worked closely with state and local officials to bring federal support to the Granite State.

-Jeff grew up in Merrimack, New Hampshire prior to graduating from Marist College in Poughkeepsie, New York, with degrees in Political Science and Communications/Journalism.
+After growing up in Merrimack, New Hampshire, Jeff graduated from Marist College in Poughkeepsie, New York, with degrees in Political Science and Communications/Journalism.

 He resides in Goffstown with his wife, Amy, and their daughter.